langmead-lab/recount-pump/README.md

 python /path/to/recount-pump/src/cluster.py run --ini-base creds --cluster-ini creds/cluster.ini <proj_name>
 ```

-(The delay is to stagger `job` starts to avoid maxing out the globus API rate limits when automatically transferring via Globus, this is not needed if Globus is manually run after a whole `run` [tranche] completes).
+The delay is to stagger `job` starts to avoid maxing out the globus API rate limits when automatically transferring via Globus, this is not needed if Globus is manually run after a whole `run` (tranche) completes.

+Globus is *not* automatically run for Stampede2 or for MARCC.
+This is because in the Stampede2 case, we encountered the API rate limits mentioned above and opted to transfer in bulk after a run/tranche is fully done.
+In the MARCC case, we typically don't transfer the output of runs immediately to another filesystem, though these runs are eventually backed up on JHPCE (or equivalent).
+This is because runs on MARCC are usually of protected data (TCGA/GTEx) and therefore can't be copied to just anywhere.

+This also highlights the need for the following when processing protected runs:

+* Non-world readable permissions on all input/output files (`umask 077`)
+* Encrypted transfers when copying files to another location (e.g. using Globus to backup TCGA/GTEx to JHPCE)

 The following are versions of scripts/configurations that were actually used to run `sra_human_v3`, `sra_mouse_v1`, `tcgav2` and `gtexv2`.